-1158 In this paper, we studied the impact of soft resource allocation on n-tier application performance.
-We 1159 found that the system goodput (requests within SLA bound) is sensitive to soft resource allocations 1160 at high concurrency levels; given a good soft resource allocation in one hardware configuration, 1161 it may become inappropriate (either under or over-allocation) when the hardware configuration 1162 scales (Section 2.3).
-Concretely, we showed that too low allocation of Tomcat threads (Section 3.1) 1163 or Apache threads (Section 3.3) degrades system goodput several tens of percent by underutilizing 1164 the critical hardware resource in different manners.
-On the other hand, over-allocation of Tomcat 1165 DB connections causes significant overhead on the downstream C-JDBC CPU and also degrades 1166 system goodput several tens of percent (Section 3.2).
-We note that we have conducted similar 1167 experiments on Emulab with much older hardware configuration and software versions [56], and 1168 the same conclusion has been reached as in our new VMware ESXi cluster environment, given all 1169 the hardware and software upgrades since 2011.
-1170
+In this article, we studied the impact of soft resource allocation on n-tier application performance.
+We found that the system goodput (requests within SLA bound) is sensitive to soft resource allocations at high concurrency levels; given a good soft resource allocation in one hardware configuration, it may become inappropriate (either under or over-allocation) when the hardware configuration scales (Section 2.3).
+Concretely, we showed that too low allocation of Tomcat threads (Section 3.1) or Apache threads (Section 3.3) degrades system goodput several tens of percent by underutilizing the critical hardware resource in different manners.
+On the other hand, over-allocation of Tomcat DB connections causes significant overhead on the downstream C-JDBC CPU and also degrades system goodput several tens of percent (Section 3.2).
+We note that we have conducted similar experiments on Emulab with much older hardware configuration and software versions [56], and the same conclusion has been reached as in our new VMware ESXi cluster environment, given all the hardware and software upgrades since 2011.